MrNice/altspacevr-project-html-ui/README.md

 If language choice is problematic, I'll redo this project with rx-flux.

+*Aside: another reason to try ClojureScript is John Carmack is toying with building Oculus Rift tooling with Racket, which is a similar Lisp dialect.
+Specifically, Carmack is interested in racket scripting with game engines, so that game developers can have a rapid iteration cycle similar to what figwheel does for ClojureScript*

 ## Tech Stack
 * [Re-com](http://re-demo.s3-website-ap-southeast-2.amazonaws.com/) - Flexbox powered SPA framework for Reagent.
 Easy layouts & components.
 * [Reagent](https://reagent-project.github.io/) - Reactive Hiccup -> React adapter.
 Hiccup just turns nested arrays into HTML.